 But eventually, you’re going to need some time apart.

 Watch to see if supportive of it.
 After all, it’s something that’s good for the both of you.
 If he’s constantly being dismissive of you wanting to spend quality time with the other people in your life that you love – this could quickly lead to a co-dependent relationship mess.
+Not to mention, it could be a predictor for an abusive relationship.
 Beware.